thejensen/portfolio/README.md

 ## Setup/Installation Requirements

-* _Simply open this in your favorite web browser by going to http://thejensen.github.io/portfolio._
+* _Simply open this in your favorite web browser by going to http://thejensen.github.io/portfolio.
+If you're my instructor I have submitted my repo and links to other projects are also github repositories._

 _This code depends on Bootstrap and browsers to run as expected as of August 2016._